 Other causes include:

 You may need to make changes in the home to help with

 When to Contact a Medical Professional

 Call your health care provider if you have symptoms of nystagmus or think you might have this condition.

-Your health care provider will take a careful history and perform a thorough physical examination, focusing on the nervous system and inner ear.
-The doctor may ask you to wear a pair of goggles that magnify your eyes for part of the examination.
+Your provider will take a careful history and perform a thorough physical examination, focusing on the nervous system and inner ear.
+The provider may ask you to wear a pair of goggles that magnify your eyes for part of the examination.